About CEHD Reads

 CEHD’s First Year Experience Program

-The College of Education and Human Development offers a two-semester curriculum focused on the social, academic, and institutional needs of first-year students.
+CEHD Reads is part of the college's First Year Experience Program, which offers a two-semester curriculum focused on the social, academic, and institutional needs of first-year students.
 This program builds intentional pathways to college by introducing students to ways of thinking in different academic disciplines, strategies for collaborating with others, and resources for discovering their own strengths.
-These transition tools are integrated into first-year curriculum, built around a First Year Inquiry course and Learning Communities.